(Fort McMurray) Girls Inc. of Northern Alberta and Syncrude are proud to announce the 9th nominee for the Women of Inspiration series 2017-2018:

-Girls Inc. of Northern Alberta and Syncrude will honour Diane and 11 other nominees, at the Women of Inspiration Celebration which will take place June 13th, 2015 at the Sawridge Hotel.
+Girls Inc. of Northern Alberta and Syncrude will honour Carmen Wells and 11 other nominees, at the Women of Inspiration Celebration which will take place in June 16, 2018.

 The Women of Inspiration is a partnership between Girls Inc. of Northern Alberta and Syncrude, with a goal to recognize women throughout the Wood Buffalo region who inspire others, break new ground or old barriers and help create change.
 The series also aims to show local girls positive role models who live right here.

 To nominate a woman of inspiration, please visit our website at www.girlsincofnorthernalberta.org or contact the Girls Inc. office at 780-790-9236.

 Executive Director – Girls Inc. of Northern Alberta